Skip to content

 Who pays for financial crime?

 According to NASDAQ, financial institutions lost USD 442bn to payments, cheque and credit card fraud in 2023.
-These losses directly reduce the funds available to investors, result in increased charges to clients, and lower investment in service.
+Losses reduce the funds available to investors, result in increased charges to clients, and lower investment in service.

 Individuals lost USD 43.6bn to scams, reducing the potential to consume, invest or afford essential items.
-While measured in dollars, the impact is immeasurable in terms of victim well-being, economic prosperity, and trust in financial systems.
+The impact terms of victim well-being, economic prosperity, and trust in financial systems is significant.

-According to the Interpol, several drivers exist for the rapid growth in financial crime:
+According to the Interpol, several drivers exist for the growth in financial crime:

-Technology, in particular Artificial Intelligence (AI) such as deepfakes, enables criminals to conceal their identity, deceive victims, and impersonate others.
-Fraud becomes real-time in nature and transnational in scale, increasing the incentives for criminals and risks to others.
+Technology: Artificial Intelligence such as deepfakes enables criminals to conceal their identity, deceive victims, and impersonate others.
+Fraud becomes real-time and transnational, increasing the incentives for criminals.

-Organised crime at scale, where criminals gain access to expertise, infrastructure and financial services, in some cases sharing this with other bad actors.
-Evidence of state–sponsored crime increases.
+Organised crime: Criminals gain access to expertise, infrastructure and financial services, in some cases sharing this with other bad actors.
+State–sponsored crime increases.

 How do regulators fight financial crime?

-Criminals seek gaps and grey areas, operating for a short time then adapting to avoid being caught.
-Regulators face a long cycle of drafting and implementing laws, while enforcement agencies must resource and act carefully.
-This timing mismatch, and transnational crime, put governments on the back foot.
+Criminals seek gaps and grey areas, operating for a short time then adapting.
+Regulators face a long cycle of implementing laws, while enforcement agencies must resource and act carefully.
+This mismatch, and transnational crime, put enforecement behind.

 The current financial crime toolkit of governments includes: